makovalab-psu/nonBKinetics/README.md

 (MARZIA NEEDS TO UPDATE THIS FILE)

 #Data formatting

+generateFeatures.py

+This script restricts the intervals to features only.
+Input: .mf file
+Output: .mf file with FeatureOnly suffix

 generateEmptyTrack.py script, employing the Linux function shuf

+This script generates matching controls for each motif by subsampling from motif-free windows.
+Input: .mf file, optionally output directory
+Output: .mf file

+generateControls.sh

+Script that generates 10 sets of control datasets.
+Input: folder with .mf files; we will generate 10 controls for these files
+Output: 10 folders with matching controls for each motif

 ##SMRT sequencing errors
 runErrorStatistics_optimized.R, generateErrorsFullWindow.sh and generateErrors.sh scripts